Wally-xyz/web3modal/README.md

-# Web3Modal
+# Web3Modal Wally Version

-A single Web3 / Ethereum provider solution for all Wallets
+A single Web3 / Ethereum provider solution for all Wallets, now with **Wally** integrated right out of the box.
+Initialize the Web3Modal class with your client id from Wally dashboard, and you're good to go!
+For full functionality remember to copy wally-sdk/dist/worker.js over to your build folder (you can do this automatically upon build using the copy-webpack-plugin package in your webpack.config.js).

 ## Introduction